-Fifty-six percent of Americans eat out two to three times a week.
-People who spend the most money on meals out spend just over $117 every week.
+Before the COVID-19 pandemic, 56% of Americans ate dinner out two to three times a week.
+People who spent the most money on meals out spent just over $117 every week.

 Think about that.
 That’s $6,136 you could be saving, not spending.

 You pay $5 a week and your meals are planned out for you.
-If you compare the $260 you’d spend for weekly meal plans to the $6,136 you might spend on eating out, signing up is a no-brainer for saving money.
+If you compare the $260 you’d spend for weekly meal plans over the course of a year to the $6,136 you could save by not eating out, signing up is a no-brainer for saving money!